sayande717/college/README.md

 10.java - Print all prime numbers between 100 and 200.
 11.java - Print sum of two numbers, input will be given by the user.
 Use BufferedReader.
 12.java - Take your name as input from the user, use BufferedReader.
+13.java - Check if a number is a perfect number or not.
+If n = Sum of factors of n, then 'n' is a perfect number.
+Eg. 28=1+2+4+7+14.
+14.java - Check if a number is a number is an armstrong number or not. (check 1.c for info) 15.java - Write a program that includes two data members, the length and width of a room.
+Display the area of the room.
+16.java - Define a class 'item' that includes data members item number, code, price of the item.
+Write a method that initialises these data members and display the values.
+17.java - Define a class which includes Name, class, marks of students.
+Write a program that displays name, roll and average marks of the student.